HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 ##### Rendering the Shared SMART app
 The shared SMART app **SHALL** request the resources necessary to render the forms from the REMS Administrators using the `$questionnaire-package` operation on the Questionnaire resource.
 The path to the operation on the REMS administrator's FHIR server will follow the pattern `<fhir_server_base>/Questionnaire/<questionnaire-id>/$questionaire-package`.
 When retrieving the questionnaire package, the REMS Administrator will compile a FHIR bundle containing the Questionnaire, ValueSet, and any Library resource needed to render the form.
 Embedded within Library resources there **SHOULD** be CQL (Clinical Quality Language) scripts.
 These scripts link the Questionnaire to data within the FHIR server.
 Once executed by the Shared SMART App, they are able to pre-populate the forms with data.
 Without the CQL, the forms will be empty when loading, negating the benefit of using a SMART on FHIR application.

-##### Storing Completed Questionnaires
+##### Storing Partially Completed Questionnaires
 While the forms are being completed, the data **SHALL** be stored within a QuestionnaireResponse FHIR resource.
 The application **SHOULD** provide a method for storing and retrieving in-progress forms from the EHR FHIR server.
+This storage and retrieval method **SHALL** be implemented using standard storage and retrieval methods for QuestionnaireResponse resources on the FHIR server.
+The shared application **SHOULD** query for all QuestionnaireResponses for this Patient and medication and give the user completing the form the option to select which they would like to continue.
+The shared SMART on FHIR application **SHALL** render the partially completed form with the answers already provided in the stored and loaded QuestionnaireResponse.

+##### Submitting Completed Questionnaires
-Upon completion of the form, submission should send the QuestionnaireReponse to the correct REMS Administrator for the medication.
+Upon completion of the form, the application **SHALL** send the QuestionnaireResponse to the correct REMS Administrator for the medication.
+The application **MAY** send the responses through the Prescriber Intermediary, or straight to the REMS Administrator.
+The REMS Administrator **SHALL** support a FHIR Operation `$submit` on the QuestionnaireResponse resource.
+The path shall be of the form `<base_fhir_url>/QuestionnaireResponse/$submit`.
+The REMS Administrator is then free to parse and store the QuestionnaireResponse following the requirements of the REMS program.

 <p></p>